etruel/wpematico/readme.txt

 If you'd like to help out by translating this plugin, please [sign up for an account and dig in](https://translate.wordpress.org/projects/wp-plugins/wpematico).

 We are receiving tutorials in text, pdf, videos and ideas for current and new features.
 All are welcome.
 Thank you!
-You can send your files to e-mail wpematico [at] etruel.com
+You can send your files to e-mail WPeMatico [at] etruel.com

 == Changelog ==

-> See all detailed changelog at [wpematico Releases](https://wpematico.com/releases/)
+> See all detailed changelog at [WPeMatico Releases](https://wpematico.com/releases/)

 = 2.7.11 Nov 27, 2024 =

 * Tested with WordPress 6.7.1
 * Fixes minor security issues.
 * More improvements for translators strings.

 = 2.7.10 Oct 31, 2024 =